 The two tier market in cocaine continues with prices at ‘student’, ‘pub dust’ or ‘monkey dust’ purity (the name depends on location) at around 40% and costing about £30-£40 a gram going up to around £80 a gram for purity in excess of 70%.

-The heroin drought of 2010 resulted for a while in low grade heroin on the streets.
-Often cut with paracetamol and caffeine, purity levels averaged out in the mid-teens to low twenty per cent.
-By 2014, this had climbed in some areas to 40% while today, purity levels at 60% are being quoted.
-Triangulating data from three forensic laboratories reveals an average UK purity for heroin at 43%.
+The heroin drought of 2010 resulted for a while in low grade heroin on the streets, prior to this the purity was around 50%.
+Often cut with paracetamol and caffeine, purity levels were just 18% in 2011.
+Purity levels This averaged out in the mid-teens to low 20%.
+By 2014, this had climbed in some areas to 40%.
+More recently as global heroin supply has increased and there’s been an increase in purity, at 46% in England and Wales in 2018.

-Further information on drug purity is provided in the United Kingdom drug situation: Focal Point annual report 2017 (PDF)
+Further information on drug purity is provided in the United Kingdom drug situation: Focal Point annual report 2019